spencerogden/Bokeh/README.md

 [Python(X,Y)](http://code.google.com/p/pythonxy),
 then you already have most of them installed.

+If not, you should install these either with `pip`:
-`pip install -r requirements.txt` to install all dependencies.
+`pip install -r requirements.txt` to install all dependencies. or your distributions package manager.

  * [Chaco](https://github.com/enthought/chaco)
  * [Traits](https://github.com/enthought/traits)
  * [Pandas](https://github.com/pydata/pandas)